northbright/Notes/curl/install-latest-curl-from-source-on-centos-7.md

 * `source /etc/profile`

-* Add New Shared Libraries Path of cURL
+## Add New Shared Libraries Path of cURL

        su
        echo '/usr/local/curl/lib/' > /etc/ld.so.conf.d/curl.conf
+       exit
        ldconfig

        # Check if libcurl* is in the output